-Excess skin and subcutaneous fat of the abdomen & lower back as well as a falling (lax) buttock and lateral thighs.
+Excess skin and subcutaneous fat of the abdomen & lower back as well as falling (lax) buttocks and lateral thighs.

 After 48 hours you should remove your dressings and take a shower.

-2 weeks for light exercise.
-4 weeks for regular exercise.
-6 weeks for abdominal exercises.
+Two weeks for light exercise and 4 weeks for regular exercise.
+Patients should wait 6 weeks for abdominal exercises.

 Can persist for 3-6 months